moozzyk/SignalR-Client-Swift/README.md

   - [TestServer](Examples/TestServer)

-    A .Net solution that the unit tests can be run against.
+    A .Net solution that the unit tests and samples can be run against.

     The `TestServer` Requires [.NET Core SDK 2.1.300](https://www.microsoft.com/net/download/dotnet-core/sdk-2.1.300) or later.